Mille Gejl: Club career

+International career

-In addition to being successful at club level, she appeared several times on several of the youth national teams.
+Gejl appeared several times on several of the youth national teams.
 She scored several times for the U17 national teams in the qualifiers for the U17 European Championship.
 She was also selected for the 2018 U19 European Championship in Switzerland, where Denmark historically reached the semi-finals.

 On 21 January 2019, she made her official debut for the senior Danish national team in a friendly match against Finland in Larnaca, Cyprus.
 In this match, she scored her first national team goal.

 She appeared several times in the qualification for the European Championship in England 2022, the World Cup qualification and the Algarve Cup in Portugal.
 In the European Championship qualifier against Georgia on 8 October 2019, Mille Gejl scored Denmark's first goal, but later had to leave with an injury.
 In June 2022, she was selected for the first time for the final squad at the European Football Championship 2022 in England.

 Ahead of the European Championship finals in England, Gejl scored the 2–1 goal, four minutes into extra time in the historic record match against Brazil.
 Gejl had a chorus dedicated to her, in the official EC song for the national team, with the stanza: "You need to Gejl out".